 All provisions are considered current.
-The carrying amounts and movements in the provisions account are as follows:
+The carrying amounts and movements in the provisions

-Restructuring Other Total \$ '000 \$'000 \$ '000 AASB 137.84(a) Carrying amount 1 January 2012 2,110 1,235 3,345 AASB 137.84(b) Additional provisions - 1,570 1,570 AASB 137.84(c) Amount utilised (876) (2,211) (3,087) AASB 137.84(d) Reversals (510) (103) (613) AASB 137.84(a) Carrying amount 31 December 2012 724 491 1,215

-Provisions recognised at acquisition date in a business combination are included in additions (see Note 5.1).
-Provisions classified as held for sale are included within amount utilised (see Note 19).

-AASB 137.85(a) AASB 137.85(b) AASB 137.85(c) AASB 101.60

-The provision for restructuring relates to the Phoenix programme, which was initiated in early 2010 and carried out predominantly in 2011 and 2012.
-The Group's management expects to settle the remaining termination remuneration for former employees and legal fees relating to the restructuring programme in 2013.
-The Group is not eligible for any reimbursement by third parties in this regard.

-The restructuring provision as at 31 December 2012 was reduced due to the outcome of several lawsuits brought against the Group during 2012 by former employees.
-Out of court settlements based on the outcome of earlier settlements are expected for most of the remaining claims.

-AASB 137.85(a) AASB 137.85(b) AASB 137.85(c) Other provisions relate to various legal and other claims by customers, such as for example warranties for which customers are covered for the cost of repairs.

-Usually, these claims are settled between three and 18 months from initiation, depending on the procedures used for negotiating the claims.
+- AASB 157.85(D)and carried out predominantly in 2012 and 2013.
+The Group's management expects to settle the remaining termination remuneration for former employees and legal fees relating to the restructuring programme in 2014.
+The Group is not eligible for any reimbursement by third parties in this regard. - AASB 101.125(a)The restructuring provision as at 30 June 2013 was reduced due to the outcome of several lawsuitsAASB 101.125(b)brought against the Group during 2012 by former employees.
+Out of court settlements based on the outcome of earlier settlements are expected for most of the remaining claims. - AASB 137.85(a)Other provisions relate to various legal and other claims by customers, such as for exampleAASB 137.85(b)warranties for which customers are covered for the cost of repairs. - AASB 101.61 Usually, these claims are settled between three and 18 months from initiation, depending on the procedures used for negotiating the claims.
 As the timing of settlement of these claims is to a large extent dependent on the pace of negotiation with various counterparties and legal authorities, the Group cannot reliably estimate the amounts that will eventually be paid in settlement after more than 12 months from the reporting date.
-Therefore, the amount is classified as current.

-The majority of the other provisions recognised at 31 December 2011 related to claims initiated in 2011 that were settled during 2012.
-Management, on the advice of counsel, does not expect the outcome of any of the remaining cases will give rise to any significant loss beyond the amounts recognised at 31 December 2012.
+Therefore, the amount is classified as current. - AASB 101.125 AASB 137.92 The majority of the other provisions recognised at 30 June 2013 related to claims initiated in 2011 that were settled during 2011/2012.
+Management, on the advice of counsel, does not expect the outcome of any of the remaining cases will give rise to any significant loss beyond the amounts recognised at 30 June 2013.
 None of the provisions will be discussed here in further detail so as to not seriously prejudice the Group's position in the related disputes.